 This unit introduces the students to how a computer works and the importance of computing in the 21st century.
 Students learn the basics of programming and programming language syntax in C/C++ using the C/C++ interpreter Ch.
-Students evaluate expressions, practice order of operations, and examine properties of rational numbers in a Ch Command Shell.
-Students write programs with proper programming language syntax to review and practice basic operations with real numbers, order of operations, and manipulating and evaluating variables in simple algebraic equations.
-Students also solve one-variable equations with multiple steps.
-Students demonstrate their understanding of properties of rational numbers through utility programs.
+Students evaluate expressions and practice order of operations in a Ch Command Shell.
+Students write proper programming language syntax to review and practice basic operations with real numbers, order of operations, and manipulating and evaluating variables in simple algebraic equations.
 To meet the challenges of this unit, students persevere in solving specific problems with attention to precision, construct variable arguments and critique the reasoning of others, and model with mathematics.
 Throughout this unit, students understand problems that arise in real life context of programming and find solutions of multi-step problems, choose and interpret the problems with formulas and conceptual understanding, and choose and interpret the scale of measurement.
-These skills are demonstrated in multi-tiered tasks throughout the unit.
-Students apply their knowledge and understanding of basic programming syntax, number sense, expressions and equations to create mathematical models.
+These skills are demonstrated in multi-tiered tasks throughout the unit and students apply their knowledge and understanding of basic programming syntax and number sense, expressions and equations to create mathematical models.